On this page, you will find important information regarding my following policies:

 How do I buy an instrument from GuitarsJapan.com?

-Just contact Andrew or John by email and tell them which guitar(s) you'd like to purchase.
+Just contact John by email and tell him which instrument(s) you'd like to purchase.
 Make sure to tell us where you live so we can quote you

 accurately for shipping costs.
 Then we'll get right back to you with the total amount.
 If you choose to purchase the instrument(s), we'll mark the guitar

-on the site as "on hold" until you make the payment, at which time it will be marked as "sold."
-As soon as your payment in received, we ship within 48
+on hold" for up to 3 days until you make the payment, at which time it will be marked as "sold."
+As soon as your payment in received, we ship

-hours and will email you a shipping confirmation message with tracking info.
-You can pay through
+usually within 48 hours and will email you a shipping confirmation message with tracking information.

-confirmed shipping address.
-You can also send your payment via bank wire transfer to our bank account, send a bank cashier's check or money order.
+The most inexpensive way for buyers to send a payment is via bank wire transfer to our bank account or snail-mail a bank cashier's check or postal money

 Buying an instrument from GuitarsJapan.com is very easy and safe because...